NatronGitHub/NatronGitHub.github.io/about.md

 - Extensive OpenFX and community plugins support
 - And much more!

-Natron can be used in conjunction with [Blender](https://www.blender.org/) to extend it's capabilities by utilising Blender's 3D environment.
-This is facilitated by Natron's support for CHAN files for transferring camera tracking data.
+While Natron **does not yet have a 3D workspace**, it can be used in conjunction with [Blender](https://www.blender.org/) to extend its capabilities by utilizing Blender's 3D environment.
+Natron additionally supports CHAN files for transferring camera tracking data.

 ### Does the Natron Project accept donations?